 SPCA advocates for the use of methods of population control that minimise the negative welfare harms caused to targeted and non-targeted animals.

 Destruction or Disruption of the Natural Environment

-SPCA is concerned with the welfare of all wild animals, and opposes human-made changes to the environment that may cause negative impacts to wild animals through direct interference or the destruction of their habitats.
-SPCA advocates for an animal welfare impact assessment for any activity that may cause negative welfare impacts to wildlife, including damage to the environment itself, e.g. the pollution of land, air, or water.
+SPCA advocates for an animal welfare impact assessment for any activity that may cause negative welfare impacts to wildlife, including damage to the environment itself, e.g., the pollution of land, air, or water.

-SPCA advocates that eels must be unconscious for the duration of desliming or killed before they are deslimed.
-Desliming can cause severe and often prolonged distress and is a significant welfare concern.
+SPCA advocates for the humane slaughter of eels.
+SPCA advocates that all eels must be unconscious for the duration of desliming or killed before they are deslimed.

 SPCA acknowledges that feral cats are considered a pest under New Zealand law and recognises the need to act on ecological and conservation concerns where predation is likely to be a serious problem.
 Our organisation opposes methods of killing feral cats which do not result in a humane death.